pratik-13-13/react-first/readme.md

-Hello everyone im a new join here for the
+Hello everyone im a new join here.
+My self pratik pithiya
+My role in this company full stack developer intern